 His seventh TV comedy special was recorded at the Hammersmith Apollo in early 2018, and the critically-acclaimed Legit aired for two seasons on the FX network in the USA, as well as being picked up globally.
 The series received positive attention among the disabled community for its portrayal of people with mental and physical disabilities.
 Jim has had his late-night show on Comedy Central – The Jim Jefferies Show – since 2017.
-The show’s initial ten-episode run was renewed for a further twenty episodes before the first season had wrapped.
+Now in its’ third season, the show’s initial ten-episode run was renewed for a further twenty episodes before the first season had wrapped, and in 2018 was honoured with a Writers Guild of America nomination for best Comedy/Variety (including Talk) – Series.
 In 2014 he starred in his first feature film, an Australian low-budget “zom-com” called Me and My Mates vs the Zombie Apocalypse with comedians Greg Fleet and Alex Williamson, which has also been released in the UK & USA.

 Self-described atheist Jim frequently tours the world, selling out massive stadiums and iconic venues like Carnegie Hall and the Hammersmith Apollo.
 His 2017 Australian tour saw Jim sell over 50,000 tickets across twenty shows in nine Australian cities.